Glass House + Schlumberger Building

 Visit two important early examples of mid-century architecture designed by Philip Johnson on a one-day study tour of the Glass House (1949) and the Schlumberger Research Center Administration Building (1951-52), recently renovated by Craig Bassam and Scott Fellows to serve as the headquarters of their firm, BassamFellows.

-Tickets for this program include tours of both sites, shuttle transportation between sites, and light refreshments.
+Tickets for this program include tours of both sites and shuttle transportation between sites.

 1:00pm – Arrive to Glass House Visitor Center (199 Elm Street, New Canaan, CT 08640)